kstenerud/concise-encoding/cte-specification.md

  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

 Although there is technically no maximum number of significant digits or exponent digits for base-10 floating point notation, care should be taken to ensure that the receiving end will be able to store the value.
-For example, 64-bit ieee754 floating point values **CAN** represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.
+For example, 64-bit ieee754 floating point values can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 #### Base-16 Notation